Shrecknt/snowstorm/README.md

 - npm 10.2.4 - for webui
 - A postgres database

 Other versions of some of the listed programs will probably work but it is not recommended.
-Rust must be nightly as this program uses async traits which are not in the current latest stable release.

 ## Installation